jayanth142006/paddy-disease-classification/README.md

 Predicts yield based on features like:
 State, District, Crop, Crop_Year, Season, Area, Production.

+MODELS:

+STABiLSTM-BiLSTM: A stacked attention-based BiLSTM followed by BiLSTM layers to capture both spatial and temporal dependencies in tabular crop data.

+STABiLSTM-GRU: Similar architecture replacing the second BiLSTM with GRU layers for better efficiency on longer sequences.

-Model: CatBoost Regressor, fine-tuned using:
+CatBoost Regressor, fine-tuned using:

 Bayesian Optimization (Hyperopt, Optuna)